U & Me

-"U & Me" is a song by Italian Eurodance group Cappella, released on 6 June 1994 via Axis Records and Red Bullet labels as the sixth single from their second studio album, U Got 2 Know (1994).
+"U & Me" is a song by Italian Eurodance group Cappella, released on 6 June 1994 as the sixth single from their second studio album, U Got 2 Know (1994).
 Co-written and produced by Gianfranco Bortolotti, it features vocals by Vikki Sheperd, sampled from her song "Love Has Changed My Mind".
 The single experienced success in many European countries, particularly in Finland, where it peaked at number one for two weeks.
 It was also a top-10 hit in Italy, the Netherlands, and the UK.
+Its music video, directed by Juan Kerr, was filmed in London and A-listed on music television channels, such as Germany's VIVA.